 Custom variables in custom components

-In this example, we do the following:
+In this example, you will:

 -